 Greg Boustead joined the Simons Foundation in 2012 as community manager for Spectrum.
-In 2015, he moved to Education & Outreach to develop new programs that enhance the public’s engagement with science and math.
-Before joining the foundation, he worked as editorial producer for the World Science Festival, researching and producing their public science programs.
-Previously, Boustead was senior editor of the science and culture magazine SEED, and has contributed as a freelancer to VICE, Motherboard and Scientific American.
+In 2015, he moved to the foundation’s Education & Outreach division, where he helped launch Science Sandbox, a new initiative dedicated to inspiring a deeper interest in science, especially among those who don’t think of themselves as science enthusiasts.
+Before joining the foundation, he was editorial producer for the World Science Festival, researching and producing their public science programs.
+Previously, Boustead was senior editor of the science and culture magazine Seed, and he has contributed as a freelancer to Vice, Motherboard and Scientific American.
 He has a B.S. in psychology and a B.A. in English from the University of Florida.

-John Tracey came to the Simons Foundation in 2014 to study how to improve STEM teaching and learning, and public engagement with science.
-He provides support to the director of Education & Outreach and conducts research on math and science educational issues.
-Prior to joining the foundation, Tracey was a program assistant at the American Association for Cancer Research (AACR), where he worked on the Stand Up To Cancer initiative.
-At AACR, Tracey managed grantee statistics and statistics reporting, edited and produced website content, and completed related projects.
+John Tracey joined the Simons Foundation in 2014 to study how to improve public engagement with science.
+In addition to providing program development support, he helps manage external communications.
+Prior to joining the foundation, Tracey was a program assistant at the American Association for Cancer Research, where he worked on the Stand Up to Cancer initiative, managing grantee statistics and statistics reporting, editing and producing website content, and completing related projects.
 He holds a B.A. in English literature from the College of New Jersey.